daviewisdm/Random-C-file/README.md

-This's my Readme file on my lil bit of C
+This's my Readme file on my lil bit of knowledge on C